maliput/maliput_infrastructure/README.md

        help keep development environments clean (as system wide installations within a container are limited to that container).

-   **Important**: If you are following the instructions to work with the `delphyne` repositories too, not all the dependencies
-    are met with `rosdep`.
-The following instructions shows the way to install the missing dependencies:
+   **Important**: If you are following the instructions to work with the `delphyne` repositories too, you should know that not all the dependencies are met with `rosdep`.
+The following list of steps will allow you to get your environment ready for `delphyne` packages:
     ```sh
       echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable $(lsb_release -cs) main" | \
             sudo tee --append /etc/apt/sources.list.d/gazebo-stable.list